Turnover has plagued local election offices since 2020. One swing state county is trying to recover

 U.S. Rep. Bryan Steil, a Republican from Illinois who chairs the committee that held the hearing, said it provided important answers and accountability for local residents.

-She also has been encouraging staff to be more accessible, hold public demonstrations showing how they work and provide regular updates on election preparations, including how they handle unexpected problems — like a recent glitch that mixed up city council races on some ballots.
+Crocamo has been encouraging staff to be more accessible, hold more public demonstrations about how they work and provide regular updates on election preparations.

-“When you don’t do that, then the stories start morphing into something that really isn’t happening,” Crocamo said.
+“When you don’t do that, then the stories start morphing into something that really isn’t happening,” she said.
 “We have nothing to hide.”

-As the county prepares for municipal elections in November, the memory of the last one and its aftermath remains fresh for Cook.
-She recalls angry voters showing up at the election office, contentious public meetings and law enforcement officials warning her about threats.

-“I wish there were words to describe the feeling of sitting in a room with detectives from the district attorney’s office and the sheriff and being told, ‘This is what people are saying about you, you need to be careful,’” she said.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.